lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     An energy minimization procedure consists of adjusting the coordinates of the atoms that are too close to each other until one of the stopping criteria is reached.
-By default, LAMMPS uses the conjugate gradient (CG) algorithm.
+By default, LAMMPS uses the conjugate gradient (CG) algorithm :cite:`hestenes1952methods`.
     There are four stopping criteria:

     - The change in energy between two iterations is less than 1.0e-4.